ahmedharedy2006/ahmedharedy2006/README.md

 ### 👨‍💻 About Me

-I'm a **Full Stack Developer** who enjoys building modern, scalable, and efficient web and mobile applications.
+I'm a **Full Stack & Cross-Platform Developer** who enjoys building modern, scalable, and efficient web and mobile applications.

 I specialize in delivering robust, maintainable, and high-performance solutions using modern development stacks and architectural patterns.